wapke/v-modpack/README.md

 You will need hotfix for invalid assets folders for nexus mods, [download](https://drive.google.com/file/d/136tlHeG-_3lBUA8FFVjAWX3-t6mOrPnH/view)< here

-you can always find it, in hotfix folder next to README.md
+you can always find it in plugins folder next to README.md, then just paste them in dir described below

-### Place hotfix folder into
+### Place folds from plugins folder into
 ```C:\Users\<name>\AppData\Roaming\r2modmanPlus-local\Valheim\profiles\<profile name>\BepInEx```

 -----